kmmbvnr/viewflow-docs-v1/docs/viewflow_core.rst

 Database
 ========

-In a database, state of the flows stored in the two Process/Task :doc:`models <viewflow_core_models>`, task and process states are managed by tasks activation classes
+In a database, state of the flows is stored in the two Process/Task :doc:`models <viewflow_core_models>`, task and process states are managed by tasks activation classes